a6h15hek/a6h15hek/blogs/logging-in-software-development.md

 ## Code Example and Best Practices

-While working in a team, it’s important to keep your logs consistent across your program.
-A good way to do this is to create a logging template for your team.
-Ask every developer to use the same logging pattern.
-This way, even if many developers are writing code, the logs will look the same.
-You can make some example functions with good logging practices in the code.
-Other developers can look at these examples when they write their own code.
+- **Maintain Log Consistency and Uniformity:** It’s crucial to ensure that the logs remain consistent throughout the program, regardless of the number of developers writing the code.
+This helps in easier debugging, understanding the flow of operations, and better traceability of code execution.
+- **Create a Logging Template and Use the Same Logging Pattern:** Develop a standard logging template for the entire team and encourage every developer on the team to follow the same logging pattern.
+This promotes uniformity and makes it easier to read and understand the logs.
+- **Provide and Refer to Example Functions:** Make available some example functions that demonstrate good logging practices in the code.
+These can serve as a reference for the developers.
+Allow developers to refer to these examples when they write their own code.
+This helps them adhere to the established logging practices and maintain consistency.

 Here’s an example:

 ```java
 import java.time.LocalDate;